UPDATE: For 2020, no significant changes were made to Medicaid.

 “How does Montana determine who is eligible for Medicaid?”
-Adults, pregnant women and children are on the list of who is eligible.
+Adults, pregnant women, and children are on the list of who is eligible.
 But what are the income requirements for Medicaid?”
-Under the latest guidelines, approximately 70,000 of Montana’s residents are newly eligible for coverage.
-These beneficiaries will be those earning the lowest income in the state.

 “What are the requirements for Medicaid?”
 Meeting Medicaid eligibility coverage saves the recipient more money long-term compared to enrolling in subsidy healthcare.
 Because of the expansion, 40,140 beneficiaries were able to avoid the coverage gap and meet the application guidelines for Medicaid.